 Ants often search for conditions that increase their rate of survival.
 Optimal conditions for ants include a food and water source, shelter, and temperatures deemed favorable.
-Since ants are cold blooded, they will seek somewhere warm where they can dwell, which may include the inside of your home and you need to call ant control services if you see a few ants in your kitchen.
+Since ants are cold blooded, they will seek somewhere warm where they can dwell, which may include the inside of your home and you need to call ant control services if you see a few ants in your kitchen and how to remove carpenter ants.

 Ants are also omnivores.
 They forage for their source of food throughout the seasons, but the winter months make it harder for them to find food.
 As such, they will take up residence within homes since it increases their chances of finding the food and water they need to survive.